dbt-labs/dbt-core/.github/ISSUE_TEMPLATE/minor-version-release.md

 ### Product TODOs:
 - [ ] Merge PRs into next.docs.getdbt.com
-- [ ] Release new minor version of dbt-utils with new version compatibility
+- [ ] Release new version of dbt-utils with new dbt version compatibility.
+If there are breaking changes requiring a minor version, plan upgrades of other packages that depend on dbt-utils.
 - [ ] Publish discourse
 - [ ] Announce in dbt Slack